mariadb-corporation/mdbci/docs/src/interaction_with_cloud_platforms/finding_aws_virtual_machines.md

-# Finding AWS virtual machines
+# Finding AWS virtual machine images

 MDBCI stores various information about every provided box - it's provider, distribution, architecture, etc.
 You can find that information into `configuration/boxes/` directory.

 Every AWS box requires AMI (Amazon Machine Image) id.
 There is several ways to find the desired image.

 ## 1. Looking at official distributions wiki

 Many popular linux distributions have a detailed page with official AMI ids.
 There is list of these pages:
 - [Ubuntu](https://cloud-images.ubuntu.com/locator/ec2/)
 - [Debian](https://wiki.debian.org/Cloud/AmazonEC2Image)